SFU Sports: The week ahead

-The SFU athletics schedule will intensify this weekend with men’s and women’s soccer, volleyball, and football getting their 2019 seasons underway.
-Unfortunately for SFU sports fans craving some live action, none of the teams will play at home until the following weekend.
-Regardless, here’s a brief round up of all SFU sports action lined up for the week of Sept 9–15:
+The SFU athletics schedule picks up this week with volleyball and football both playing at home for the first time this season.
+Here’s a brief round up of all the SFU sports action lined up for the week of Sept 15–22.

 Men’s soccer: